tyleransom/NC-Budget-Tax/README.md

 * Panel.zip can be decompressed and read into a Tableau workbook which contains further analysis of the budget
 * generator.RData is a copy of the workspace as of the end of generator.R.
 Load this into R if you would like to create alternate data structures (see additional.R below).

-### From additional.R (these are stored in R environment):
+### From additional.R (these are stored in `R` environment):
 * outer merged wide panels that can be used to track the codes that have undergone some changes over time (Map_finale1-6)
 * combined original budgets including even-year revisions (for instance, vol12003comb)

 # Implementation notes
-When it comes to converting pdf files in R, the crux of the matter is to find and install the right packages.
+When it comes to converting pdf files in `R`, the crux of the matter is to find and install the right packages.
 In our script we use tabulizer package (https://github.com/leeper/tabulizer) which is not yet on CRAN and hence its installation might be somewhat intricate.

 The installation steps are highlighted on the webpage stipulated above.
-Make sure you have the latest version of Java and the following packages: devtools and rJava.
-To get those use the following commands in R: install.packages("devtools") and install.packages("rJava").
+Make sure you have the latest version of Java and the following packages: `devtools` and `rJava`.
+To get those use the following commands in `R`: `install.packages("devtools")` and `install.packages("rJava")`.
 After that depending on the version of your Windows run:

 ```
 if(!require("ghit")){